ouromoros/PowerGPT/README.md

 ## PowerGPT⚡

-Writing shell scripts is difficult and boring.
+Writing shell scripts can be difficult and boring.
 This module will help you do any common task/batch processing in Windows terminal in seconds even if you know nothing about PowerShell.

-Just type and run `PowerGPT <your task>` like this:
+Just type and run `PowerGPT <your task>` like this and the GPT model will do the rest for you:

 ```powershell
 $ PowerGPT "list all files in current folder with created date"